 Will I be paid during my internship?

 Some but not all internships are paid.
 An intern may do an internship for credit only.
-If your internship is unpaid, you may qualify for a stipend from the English department.
+If your internship is unpaid, you may qualify for funding from the College of Humanities.

 Can I do more than one internship?

 You absolutely can do more than one internship and, in certain fields, such as technical writing and editing, it may advisable.